 Signs that the meeting is too much for either dog may include yawning, turning their heads away from the other dog, tense jaws, tails held low, shaking, and the hair standing up along their backs.
 These behaviors indicate the dog is nervous about the meeting, and it is best to separate the dogs and continue on your walk before the situation has a chance to escalate.

-Don’t let your dog meet every dog they see on a walk; switch it up and ask for periods of focus on you when passing another dog.
-This helps prevent Rover from lunging at every dog he passes, including those dogs that are uncomfortable with other dogs.
+Don’t let your dog meet every dog they see on a walk.
+Switch it up and ask for periods of focus on you when passing another dog.
+This helps prevent your pet from lunging at every dog they pass, including those dogs that are uncomfortable with other dogs.

 Dog-to-dog interactions are an important part of dog ownership.
 When performed correctly, they can be enjoyable for everyone.
 Remember to always take meetings slowly, and if any dog appears to be nervous or anxious about the situation, increasing the distance is best.
 With well-trained greetings, your dog will happily anticipate the fun that they can have with other four-legged friends.